gatling/frontline-cloud-doc/content/reference/admin/private_locations/gcp/configuration/index.md

 weight: 220331
 ---

+## Instance Specifications

+We recommend that you use for your own load generators instances with at least 4 cores.

+As Gatling load tests tend to be CPU bound, we recommend using instances of the "Compute Optimized" family.

+As a result, we recommend using `c3-highcpu-4` instances or larger.

+You might want to tune the `Xmx` JVM options to half of the physical memory.
+See `jvm-options` configuration below.
+If you don't, the JVM will use a max heap size of 1/4th of the physical memory.

 ## Permissions

 GCP private locations require the control plane to have GCP access rights configured in order to instantiate virtual machines.